garysheng/oldtogold/README.md

 ## Application Architecture

-Old to Gold is built with Next.js 15+, using a combination of server and client components:
+OldToGold is built with Next.js 15+, using a combination of server and client components:

 ### Server Components
 Server components handle data fetching and processing, running on the server and sending HTML to the client.